Lay Bet Calculator

 The mechanics of lay betting on a betting exchange involve several interconnected components that work together to create a functioning market.
 When you decide to lay a selection, you're not placing an order with a bookmaker — you're placing an offer on an exchange that other users can accept.
 This peer-to-peer model creates genuine market dynamics where odds are determined by supply and demand rather than bookmaker margins.

-Here's how the process unfolds in practice: First, you navigate to a betting exchange (such as Betfair, Smarkets, or Betdaq) and select the market you want to trade.
+Here's how the process unfolds in practice: First, you navigate to a betting exchange and select the market you want to trade.
 You then choose the selection you want to lay and specify your odds and stake.
 Your offer sits in the "lay side" of the market until either a backer accepts it or you cancel it.
 Once matched, the exchange holds your liability — the maximum amount you could lose — in an escrow account to ensure you can cover potential losses.

 The exchange acts as an intermediary, guaranteeing both sides of the transaction.
 This is fundamentally different from traditional bookmaking, where the bookmaker directly faces all bettors.
 On an exchange, if you lay a selection and it loses, you don't receive the backer's stake directly — the exchange transfers it to you minus commission.
 If the selection wins, you pay the exchange the liability amount, which it then distributes to the backer.
 This system protects both parties and ensures the integrity of the market.

 The liquidity of an exchange determines how easily you can place and match bets.
-Betfair's massive user base means virtually any odds you want to lay in major markets will find a backer within seconds.
-Smarkets has lower liquidity but compensates with lower commission (2% vs 5%).
+The largest exchange's massive user base means virtually any odds you want to lay in major markets will find a backer within seconds.
+Smaller exchanges have lower liquidity but compensate with lower commission (as low as 1.5-2% vs 5%).
 This trade-off between liquidity and commission is a constant consideration for lay bettors.
 High liquidity means you can execute your strategy quickly, while low commission means more of your profits stay in your account.

 Why is betting exchange commission such a critical factor in lay bet profitability?